How to become Saved?

 John Calvin states: “If we are not ashamed of the gospel, we must confess what is there plainly declared.
 God, by His eternal goodwill, which has no cause outside itself, destined those whom He pleased to salvation, rejecting the rest; those whom He dignified by gratuitous adoption He illumined by His Spirit, so that they receive the life offered in Christ, while others voluntarily disbelieve, so that they remain in darkness destitute of the light of faith.”
 (Concerning the Eternal Predestination of God, p.58, emphasis mine)

 Additionally, to a Calvinist, in order to be saved, one must have an understanding of their total inability, and their desperate need for a grace that is so powerful, that it saves monergistically, that is, without the need of man to accept it or reject it.
-However, when Jesus gave His Invitation of “come to Me” at Matthew 11:28-30, all that you need to know is that 1) you are a sinner, 2) that you are condemned by the Law, and 3) that you are in need of the forgiveness that He alone can provide.
+However, when Jesus gave His Invitation of “come to Me” at Matthew 11:28-30, all that you need to know is that you are a sinner in need of the forgiveness that only God can provide.